uvatmvf/EasyWcfPubSub/README.md

 A publisher subscriber service implemented in C#/WCF

 Simple asynchronous pub sub service implemented in .Net WCF.
+<h1>Why?</h1>
+Many pub-sub implementations couple publishers and subscribers using a static event callback.
+This can cause delays when serving publications to slow clients.
+These do not scale, and fail on intermittency or clients that take a long time to process/accept the subscription.

+This implementation decouples publishers and subscribers into asynchronous, fire and forget callbacks.

+Most pub-sub implementations are library implementations.

+This implementation publishes through a WCF service, using a generic interface.

+Most wcf services require the clients to adopt the typed library of the service contract.

+The publisher and subscribers are free to serialize objects through the pipe with no changes to the data contract by allowing them to serialize to JSON/Xml/whatever before serializing publish and deserializing after subscription is received.
 <h1>At a glance</h1>
 <ul>
 <li>Wcf Pub Sub Service</li>